 3GPP TR 22.804 Technical Specification Group Services and System Aspects; Study on Communication for Automation in Vertical Domains.

 The purpose of this document is not to repeat the detailed application descriptions, which can be found in above references.
-Instead, the focus is to summarize the challenges and requirements of real-time and time-sensitive applications that are most relevant to 802.11.
+Instead, the focus is to summarize the challenges and requirements of real-time and time-sensitive applications that are most relevant to IEEE 802.

 Many industrial applications can be considered delay-tolerant (e.g. process monitoring, industrial sensor networks, etc.) with latency requirements in the order of 100msec or more.
 Such applications may be served by existing wireless standards and are not considered in this report.
 This report focuses only on time-sensitive and real-time applications.
 [4]